c3lab-net/cidt-public-clouds/analysis/README.md

-# CAIDA ITDK Analysis
+# Inter-cloud-region Route Analysis

-This directory holds the analysis script using the CAIDA ITDK dataset and public cloud IP range/prefix data.
+This directory holds the analysis script for inter-cloud-region routes, using primarily the CAIDA ITDK dataset, together with public cloud IP range/prefix data.
+You can find more details about these dataset in the [data](../data/) directory.

 ## Usage